Moving to Spain from the US: The ultimate guide for expats (2026)

 Non-lucrative visa

-The non-lucrative visa for Spain allows you to live in Spain without working.
-This visa suits retirees or those with passive income.
-As of 2024-2025, applicants must show proof of at least $32,000 in annual income, plus around $8,000 for each accompanying family member.
+The non-lucrative visa in Spain allows you to live in Spain without working.
+This visa is suitable for retirees or those with passive income.

 The visa is valid for 90 days.
 After arriving in Spain, you must apply for a Foreigner Identity Card (TIE) within one month at the immigration office or local police station.